-Activity & Level of service: Plan and monitor the transport network

-1 Develop an affordable Regional Land Transport Strategy and monitor its implementation
+Activity & Level of Service: Plan and monitor the transport network - Develop an affordable Regional Land Transport Strategy and monitor its implementation

-Target Performance Indicators An annual report on the Regional Land Transport Strategy will be approved by Council within a budget of \$61,000 A report will be approved by the Regional Land Transport Committee A travel plan programme will continue to be implemented within a budget of \$869,000 At least 4 workplace plans and 6 school travel plans will be completed Parts of the Regional Land Transport Strategy will be reviewed, within a budget of \$163,000 The Ngauranga-to-Airport, Hutt and Wairarapa Corridor Plan consultation processes will be undertaken to meet the requirements of the Local Government Act 2002 and adopted as part of the Regional Land Transport Strategy by 1 June 2008 The Wellington Transport Strategic Model will be maintained within a budget of \$100,000 The model will be updated with all relevant Census information
+Target Performance Indicators An annual report on the Regional Land Transport Strategy will be approved by A report will be approved by the Regional Land Transport Committee Council within a budget of \$61,000 A travel plan programme will continue to be implemented within a budget of \$869,000 At least 4 workplace plans and 6 school travel plans will be completed Parts of the Regional Land Transport Strategy will be reviewed, within a \$220,000 The Ngauranga-to-Airport, Hutt and Wairarapa Corridor Plan consultation processes will be budget undertaken to meet the requirements of the Local Government Act and adopted as part of , , , , , , , , , , , , , , , , , , , the RLTS by 1 June 2008 The Wellington Transport Strategic Model will be maintained to a \$100,000 budget The model will be updated with all relevant Census information

-Activity & Level of service: Public transport infrastructure

-I Provide and maintain urban passenger trains, "Park and Ride" facilities, train stations, bus-rail interchanges, bus lanes and bus shelters
+Activity & Level of Service: Public transport infrastructure - Provide & maintain urban passenger trains, Park & Ride, stations, bus-rail interchanges, bus lanes & shelters

-Target Performance Indicators All current and future public transport user facilities will be maintained in accordance with Greater Wellington's asset management plans and within a budget of \$6,931,000.
+Target Performance Indicators All current and future public transport user facilities will be maintained in accordance with Greater Wellington's asset management plans and within a budget of \$9,957,000.
 This includes maintenance of public transport user facilities and provision of bus lanes and bus priority systems, as well as the improvement of signage at the region's 53 rail stations.
-An annual review of maintenance activities against standards specified in the relevant asset management plan will be undertaken

-Activity & Level of service: Fund and promote public transport services

-1 Fund rail, bus and local harbour ferry passenger services
+Activity & Level of Service: Fund and promote public transport services - Fund rail, bus and local harbour ferry passenger services

-Target Performance Indicators More than 95% of calls to the Metlink Service Centre will be answered and customers given the necessary travel information within a budget of \$709,000 Incoming calls will be monitored and customer satisfaction will be measured by annual market research Journey to work trips using public transport will increase by 4% Annual patronage statistics provided by public transport operators All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport NZ (as required by the Land Transport Management Act ) A clear audit from Land Transport NZ Complete the review of Wellington City services within a budget of \$250,000 The review will be reported to the Regional Passenger Transport Committee
+Target Performance Indicators More than 95% of calls to the Metlink Service Centre will be answered and customers Incoming calls will be monitored and customer satisfaction will be measured by annual given the necessary travel information to a budget of \$591,000 market research Journey to work trips using public transport will increase by 4% Annual patronage statistics will be provided by public transport operators All rail, bus and harbour ferry service contracts will meet the requirements of Land A clear audit will be obtained from Land Transport New Zealand Transport NZ (as required by the Land Transport Management Act) Complete the review of Wellington City services within a budget of \$129,000 The review will be reported to the Regional Passenger Transport Committee

-Activity & Level of service: Fund total mobility

-1 Part fund taxi services for people with disabilities
+Activity & Level of Service: Fund total mobility - Part fund taxi services for people with disabilities

 Target Performance Indicators

-The Total Mobility scheme will be administered to the satisfaction of Land A clear audit from Land Transport NZ
+The Total Mobility scheme will be administered to the satisfaction of Land Transport A clear audit will be obtained from Land Transport New Zealand

-Transport NZ within a budget of \$1,785,000
+New Zealand with in a budget of \$3,121,000